 This domain covers potential sources of bias and applicability concerns related to the definition and measurement of the predictors.
 Predictors are the variables evaluated for their association with the outcome of interest.

-In the support for judgement box reviewers are asked to list and describe how predictors were defined, the time point at which they were assessed, and other information available to those recording the predictors.
+In the support for judgement box reviewers may list and describe how the predictors were defined, the time point of their assessment and whether other information was available when assessing the predictors.

-Note that for systematic reviews focusing on a specific single prediction model, it is sufficient to list and describe only the predictors in the model being validated.
+Note that for systematic reviews focusing on a specific prediction model, it is sufficient to list and describe only the predictors in the model being validated.

 Risk of bias